Security and Development in Africa

 Credits: 4 ECTS

-The aim of this module is to allow students to develop an advanced understanding of the roots, effects, and politics of uneven development performance and insecurity in Africa.
-The module will encourage students to think critically and analytically about the underlying forces shaping issues of development, peace, and conflict in the African continent.
-It will also encourage students to understand the history of Africa, Africa’s colonial and precolonial legacy and its implications for contemporary and future politics in the continent.
+The aim of this module is to allow students to develop an advanced understanding of the roots, consequences, and politics of uneven development performance and insecurity in Africa.
+The module will encourage students to think critically and analytically about the underlying forces shaping issues of development, peace, and conflict in the region.
+It will also encourage students to engage with the history of Africa, Africa’s colonial and precolonial legacies and its implications for contemporary and future politics in the continent.
 The course is deliberately designed to expose students to a range of different disciplinary perspectives, including political science, economics, anthropology, and demographics.
-No prior knowledge of Africa or African Politics is assumed.
+No prior knowledge of the region or of African Politics is assumed.

-The course consists of twelve lecture-seminars.
+The course consists of twelve interactive lecture-seminars.
 The first part of the course will provide students with an understanding of the broader historical, geographic and institutional origins of uneven development, ethnic group relations and conflict risk in Africa.
 The second part will focus on contemporary politics in the continent: it will explore the challenges of democratization, state building, religion and conflict in African polities.
 The last part will conclude with ongoing debates about the future of African development with a focus on demographic transitions, the emergence of an African ‘middle class’ and debates about the role of foreign aid and Chinese involvement in the continent.
 The course combines a review of innovative approaches to the study of the politics of security and development in Africa, including a critical review of popular discourses about Africa’s ‘insecurity’ and ‘underdevelopment’.